 A community survey is a compilation of questions sent out, often through an online survey, to residents within a specific location.
 The goal is to understand residents’ concerns, attitudes, opinions, experiences, and needs.
 A successful community survey provides valuable insights into what the people want, thereby aiding in the local decision-making process.

 Take, for example, the American Community Survey (ACS).
 On a large scale, this survey helps officials, leaders, and businesses understand the changes taking place in their communities.
-The ACS’ annual survey provides vital information on a yearly basis about the country and its people.
-Information from the survey generates data that helps determine how more than $675 billion in federal and state funds are distributed each year.
+The ACS is the largest household survey administered by the federal government through the Census Bureau, sent to approximately 3.5 million addresses each year.
+The survey covers a random sample of households, which are randomly selected to ensure valid data.
+The data collected by the ACS includes extensive demographic characteristics such as age, income, education, and housing information, which are compiled into comprehensive data sets and used to generate estimates for counties, the nation, and local areas.
+The ACS’ annual survey provides vital information every year about the country and its people, highlighting the importance of the data collected for federal, state, and county planning.
+Information from the survey generates data that helps determine how more than $675 billion in federal and state funds are distributed each year, with estimates derived from the data set informing resource allocation at the county and national levels.
+The ACS has replaced the long form of the decennial census to provide more timely data collection.
 Through the ACS, community leaders know more about jobs and occupations, educational attainment, veterans, whether people own or rent their homes, and other topics.
 Public officials, planners, and entrepreneurs use this information to assess the past and plan the future.
-On a local level, community leaders can emulate this type of survey to gain more insight into their specific location, district, etc.
+Survey responses from survey participants and survey respondents are analyzed to produce valid data and reliable estimates.
+On a local level, community leaders can emulate this type of survey to gain mor

 Who Should Conduct Community Surveys?

 Community surveys provide information on the ethnic makeup of the community, its local languages, cultures, and even lifestyles.
-Of course, community surveys aren’t just about demographics, they also benefit various groups in different ways.
+Of course, community surveys aren’t just about demographics; they also benefit various groups in different ways.
+For example, the ACS provides essential data that influences community planning for services such as hospitals and schools.
+ACS data is used by public and private stakeholders to allocate funding, track demographics, and plan for emergencies.
 Four groups that may use a community survey include:

-• Local government offices.
-Governing bodies and public services rely on surveys to understand the needs of residents so they can come up with policies accordingly, such as in the surveys for community development that Kansas City sent out which we highlighted earlier.
+- Local government offices.
+Governing bodies and public services rely on surveys to understand the needs of residents so they can come up with policies accordingly, such as in the surveys for community development that Kansas City sent out, which we highlighted earlier.
 These surveys help them understand people’s priorities and allocate budgets.
 They can also help them understand people’s concerns, such as with a police survey.
+Survey data is also used to identify areas where assistance or improvement is needed in city services, helping local governments enhance service quality and delivery.

-• Advocacy groups.
+- Advocacy groups.
 These groups may use surveys to learn more about how the community feels about key issues within the area that need to be addressed and solved.
-Surveys for community resources are also popular with advocacy groups.
+Surveys for community resources are also popular with advocacy groups, as they can help evaluate the effectiveness of community initiatives and identify opportunities for improvement.

-• Local businesses.
-Finally, area businesses may use a community survey as a market research tool, gathering information about how locals feel about their products or services in order to make improvements, tailor their products to specific needs, or expand their offerings.
+- Local businesses.
+Finally, area businesses may use a community survey as a market research tool, gathering information about how locals feel about their products or services in order to make improvements, inform service improvements, guide new initiatives, tailor their products to specific needs, or expand their offerings.

 10 Steps to Conducting Community Surveys

 When you conduct a community survey, you want to get high-quality, actionable insights.
+Designing focused surveys is essential to ensure you collect valid data that truly reflects your community’s needs.
 To get there, you should follow ten steps.
+Telephone surveys, for instance, allow researchers to guide conversations to prompt valid responses, making them a valuable method for collecting reliable data.

 1. Outline Your Goals

 What are you hoping to accomplish with your community survey?
 Do you want to gather information on residents’ experiences, or are you looking for insights into their points of view on a particular issue?
 Outlining the main purpose of your survey will give you direction and help you streamline the rest of the data collection process.
+Setting clear and focused goals can also encourage more residents to participate in the survey, leading to more accurate and meaningful results.
 At this stage, you’ll also want to determine what is an acceptable sample size.

 2. Set Benchmarks

 What are the performance metrics for community surveys?
 That’s all based on what you hope to achieve.
 You may want to consider how many people need to respond to your community survey to make it representative of the population at large.
+The importance of achieving high response rates cannot be overstated, as high response rates help ensure that survey responses are representative and that the resulting estimates are accurate.
 So, by setting a benchmark, you’ll know whether your survey was a success when it concludes.
-On the other hand, if you do not collect enough responses to hit your mark, you may need to send reminders or re-survey non-responsive people and offer an incentive.
+On the other hand, if you do not collect enough responses to hit your mark, you may need to send reminders or re-survey non-responsive people and offer an incentive, since lower response rates can impact the reliability of the estimates derived from the survey.

 3. Choose Your Target Community